grettke/help/help.md

     ID: org_gcr_2017-05-12_mara:E57D0D2A-0BF5-4733-AE1B-7CEA95171316

 This system uses artifacts stored in files.
-It tries to persist file-stores every chance it gets without interrupting the user&rsquo;s flow.
+It tries to persist file-stores every chance it gets without interrupting the user's flow.
 Flow is important.

-Don&rsquo;t create backup files.
+Don't create backup files.
 Instead Git for versioning

 Automatically back file-stores if no activity has occurred.